srid/srid/content/Ref/Carnivore diet.md

 * [[Recipes]] on this site
 * Social Media / Culture / Politics (of meat)
   * [Frédéric Leroy](https://twitter.com/fleroy1974)

+[^elim]: It is worth keeping in mind that the carnivore diet can be considered to be an extreme form of [elimination diet](https://en.wikipedia.org/wiki/Elimination_diet) (albeit a more nutritious one), and that your condition might resolve better with other diets, even [a vegan diet](https://www.dailymail.co.uk/femail/article-5646085/Twins-Nina-Randa-Nelson-suffering-severe-acne-reveal-tweaking-diet-cleared-skin.html).
+Experiment and find out for yourself.

 ## Relevant News